Conventional Percutaneous Nephrolithotomy (PCNL) Complications Rate in a Tertiary Care Center.

 Background: Assess The Complication Rate Of Conventional Percutaneous Nephrolithotomy In A Tertiary Care Hospital (PCNL).

 Results: There were problems with 46.9%.
 54 (12%) and (120) grade I and II clavier problems were discovered.
 67 (15%) stage I patients with transient temperature were treated with antipyretics.
 53 (12%) patients used supine pressure bands to treat nephrostomy site leakage.
 9 (2%) of the grade II issues needed IV antibiotics for sepsis, and 45 (10%) required blood transfusions.
-Extended haemorrhage occurred in 4 (0.8%) patients who underwent percutaneous angioembolization and 6 (1.2%) patients who underwent perinephric collection drainage.
+Extended hemorrhage occurred in 4 (0.8%) patients who underwent percutaneous angioembolization and 6 (1.2%) patients who underwent perinephric collection drainage.
 One (0.2%) patient had a colostomy, and 24 (5.3%) patients with persistent nephrostomy leakage or PCS injury underwent D.J. stenting.
-I was alright with Intensity IV.
+I was all right with Intensity IV.
 0.4% of fatalities were due to severe bleeding.

 Downloads